GUL9/BERT-QnA-TF-Task-lite/README.md

-# TensorFlow Lite BERT QA Android Example Application
+# TensorFlow Lite BERT QA Android Example Application Modified

+## EDIT!
+This is a modified version of the original BERT QA Android application.
+The app is modified according to the brief TensorFlow Lite project description at: https://docs.google.com/document/d/1TmiAqksKE9HqLll9y2j3vozToh7DnzlpP_EVJ2uGvVY/edit

+The app is modified to use the TF Lite-task libraries to utilize the BERT QA-model, instead of custom written ML-code.
+Please let me know if I have misunderstood the task.

 ## Overview